Living with Chronic Pain - How to Coexist with Pain That Won't Go Away

 1. Pain Education (Pain Neuroscience Education)

 Research has shown that understanding the mechanisms of chronic pain itself contributes to pain reduction.
 Shifting from "pain = tissue damage" to "pain = nervous system hypersensitivity" reduces fear of pain and decreases avoidance behavior.
+This knowledge can be obtained from physicians or physical therapists, or learned through reliable educational programs.

 2. Gradual Resumption of Activity

 With chronic pain, people tend to avoid activity out of fear of pain (fear-avoidance behavior).
 However, reduced activity leads to decreased muscle strength, decreased flexibility, and worsened mood, which further worsens pain.
 Under the guidance of a physical therapist, gradually increasing activity within a tolerable pain range leads to long-term improvement.
+The key is not "waiting until pain reaches zero" but a paradigm shift to "moving while coexisting with pain."

 3. Psychological Approaches

 Cognitive behavioral therapy (CBT) for chronic pain aims not to eliminate pain itself but to change how you relate to pain.
 Shifting from "I can't do anything because of pain" to "there are things I can do even with pain" - this cognitive shift significantly improves quality of life.
 Acceptance and Commitment Therapy (ACT) has also been reported to be highly effective for chronic pain.
+Practicing mindfulness also changes how attention is directed toward pain and contributes to reducing suffering.

 4. Multidisciplinary Approach